sdeleuze/spring-petclinic-data-jdbc/README.md

 ./appcds-aot.sh
 ```

+Notice you can pass `-b` parameter to only build the application without running it, for example using `./exploded.sh -b`.

+## Data points

 On my MacBook M2 Pro:
 - Executable JAR: `Started PetClinicApplication in 1.534 seconds (process running for 1.763)`
 - Exploded: `Started PetClinicApplication in 1.118 seconds (process running for 1.245)`